Femme en posture d’étirement illustrant une routine quotidienne pour maintenir des articulations souples

 Starting position

-How to do
+How to do it

 • Make small circles with your ankle.

-• Turn 10 times clockwise.
+• Just spin it 10 times clockwise.

 • Switch feet and repeat.

-Practical advice
+Practical tips

-• Keep the movements slow and controlled.
+• Keep your movements slow and controlled.

 • Breathe naturally during exercise.